Jean-Luc Migué

-Jean-Luc Migué born in Saint-Jacques (Québec) in 1933, is a Canadian economist.
-He is a senior fellow at the Fraser Institute of Vancouver and at the Montreal Economic Institute.
+Jean-Luc Migué (1933 – October 11, 2025) was a Canadian economist.
+He was a senior fellow at the Fraser Institute of Vancouver and at the Montreal Economic Institute.

-Education
+Early life and education

-Migué graduated in 1953, with a cum laude mention, from the Collège de l'Assomption and holds a master's degree in economics from the Université de Montréal.
+Migué was born in Saint-Jacques, Quebec in 1933.
+He graduated in 1953, with a cum laude mention, from the Collège de l'Assomption and held a master's degree in economics from the Université de Montréal.
 From 1958 to 1960, he was a research student at the London School of Economics and Political Science.
 In 1968, he received a PhD in economics from the American University of Washington.

 Career

-Migué is an international expert on public choice theory.
-He has been a professor at Université Laval and l’École nationale d’administration publique (ÉNAP), a researcher at the Bank of Canada and the Economic Council of Canada, and chairman of the academic board of the Montreal Economic Institute.
+Migué was an international expert on public choice theory.
+He was a professor at Université Laval and l’École nationale d’administration publique (ÉNAP), a researcher at the Bank of Canada and the Economic Council of Canada, and chairman of the academic board of the Montreal Economic Institute.

-He has been a member of many working groups and a consultant for several public and private organisations.
-He is a member of the Mont Pelerin Society and Fellow of the Royal Society of Canada.
+He was a member of many working groups and a consultant for several public and private organisations.
+He was a member of the Mont Pelerin Society and a Fellow of the Royal Society of Canada.

-He has also been a member of the Canadian Economics Association, the Canadian Society of Economic Science, the Public Choice Society and the American Economic Association.
-Moreover, he often participates in public debates in newspapers, news magazines, and radio and television broadcasts.
+Migué was a member of the Canadian Economics Association, the Canadian Society of Economic Science, the Public Choice Society and the American Economic Association.
+Moreover, he often participated in public debates in newspapers, news magazines, and radio and television broadcasts.

+Death

+Migué died on October 11, 2025, at the age of 92.

 Filmography

-He is featured in the documentary The Encirclement in which he outlined his libertarian arguments.
-One of his points is that particular family allowances paid to single women raising children leads women to have children outside marriage.
+Migué is featured in the documentary The Encirclement in which he outlined his libertarian arguments.
+One of his points was that particular family allowances paid to single women raising children leads women to have children outside of marriage.